LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/012-do-not-connect-to-production-databases.md

 ## Consequences

-- Getting access to data is considerable harder unless the service implements Event Streaming as we have a limited set of options for ingesting data without a connection to the production system.
+- Getting access to data is considerably harder unless the service implements event streaming as we have a limited set of options for ingesting data without a connection to the production system.